-Poor mental health refers to experiencing stress, anxiety, depression or other emotional problems rather than more serious mental illnesses such as bipolar disorder or schizophrenia.
+Poor mental health refers to experiencing stress, anxiety, depression, or other emotional problems rather than more serious mental illnesses such as bipolar disorder or schizophrenia.
 This definition however does not mean that such conditions should be taken lightly as they can impact every aspect of an individual’s life just as other mental illnesses.
 Depression and stress can interfere with one’s performance at work or school, and can negatively affect personal relationships and overall outlook on life.
-In some instances such feelings can lead to other health problems, substance abuse, self harm, and even suicide.
-As a matter of fact, the 2016 Community Health Needs Assessment identifies suicide and mental disorders caused by substance abuse as two of the top 10 causes of death among adults in Clarke County.
-These findings only emphasize the importance of reaching out for help for yourself or a loved one who may be experiencing mental health crisis.
+In some instances, such feelings can lead to other health problems, substance abuse, self-harm, and even suicide.
+The 2016 Community Health Needs Assessment identifies suicide and mental disorders caused by substance abuse as two of the top 10 causes of death among adults in Clarke County.
+These findings only emphasize the importance of reaching out for help for yourself or a loved one who may be experiencing a mental health crisis.

 Access to Mental Health Care in Athens-Clarke County, Georgia

-The Athens-Clarke County unified government refers local residents in need of mental or emotional health services to two organizations – Advantage Behavioral Health and Athens Behavioral Medicine.
-Advantage Behavioral Health is a Community Service Board offering care for mental illnesses, developmental disabilities and substance abuse issues to residents of Northeast Georgia.
-It provides counseling, therapy, substance abuse treatment, and other programs for adults, children and adolescents.
+The Athens-Clarke County unified government refers residents in need of mental or emotional health services to two organizations – Advantage Behavioral Health and Athens Behavioral Medicine.
+Advantage Behavioral Health is a Community Service Board offering care for mental illnesses, developmental disabilities, and substance abuse issues to residents of Northeast Georgia.
+It provides counseling, therapy, substance abuse treatment, and other programs for adults, children, and adolescents.
 Athens Behavioral Medicine offers a wide spectrum of services including psychiatric evaluations, medication management, cognitive behavioral therapy, and individual and group therapy.
-It can assist with conditions such as depression, bipolar disorder, developmental disorders, learning disabilities, mood disorders and ADHD.
+It can assist with conditions such as depression, bipolar disorder, developmental disorders, learning disabilities, mood disorders, and ADHD.